ChouseinKec/triax-page/docs/style/value.md

 The `editors/style/components/value/slot.ts` component is responsible for managing slot-wise logic:

 - **Gathering allSlotVariations:**
-  - The `generateSlotVariations` function takes the filtered variations and builds a lookup table of all unique options for each slot (column).
+  - The `createSlotVariations` function takes the filtered variations and builds a lookup table of all unique options for each slot (column).
 This enables the editor to show only valid options for each slot, based on the current context.
 - **Rendering currentSlots:**
   - The `Slots` component maps over the current slot values and renders a `Slot` component for each, passing the relevant slot variations and change handlers.
 - **Rendering nextSlot:**